-PROPONENTS MIGHT ARGUE that soda is not necessary for survival and offers no nutritional value.
-A tax-induced price increase would encourage consumers to substitute other beverages that have few if any negative health consequences such as milk or water.
+Proponents might argue that soda is not necessary for survival and offers no nutritional value.
+A taxinduced price increase would encourage consumers to substitute other beverages that have few if any negative health consequences such as milk or water.
 Additionally, soda is associated with costly conditions like obesity and diabetes that are often treated with public funds through Medicaid.
 A 2008 poll of New York State residents showed that 72 percent of those surveyed were in favor of a tax on sugary beverages if the revenue is used for obesity prevention and health promotion programs.
+They might also point to the city of Berkeley, California, where voters approved a 1 cent per ounce tax in the most recent election.

 OPPONENTS MIGHT ARGUE that a tax on sugar-sweetened beverages would disproportionately affect some consumers and may not lead to weight reduction.
 Such a tax is regressive, falling more heavily on low-income consumers.
 In addition, soft drink consumption is a relatively small part of the diet for overweight people and food and drinks that serve as substitutes for sugarsweetened sodas may also be highly caloric, reducing the tax's impact on weight loss.
 Furthermore, it would adversely affect local retailers and producers who will see sales fall as consumption declines.